-An ArchiMate metamodel can be applied to fit for purpose, to be aligned to what is appropriate.
+An ArchiMate meta-model can be applied to fit for purpose, to be aligned to what is appropriate.
 Idea behind a metamodel is to introduce those elements that are relevant, with which most of the cases can be modelled.
-Here is introduced three variations of ArchiMate metamodel: 1) Simplest Metamodel, 2) Simplified Metamodel and 3) Detailed Metamodel.
-The simplest metamodel (no 1) is useful for most of the cases, and it keeps the modelling quite simple enough for most of the people.
+Here is introduced 1) Core Meta-model, 2) Full Meta-model.

 - Some relations are not visible on the diagram above (for the sake of simplicity), but those can be derived from the other relations – according to the ArchiMate derivation rules (link).

 - “Process” element can be replaced with “Function” (e.g. Business Process -> Business Function, Application Process -> Application Function, Technology Process -> Technology Function).

 - Two roles of “Product”: 1) composition of Business/Application/Technology Services and 2) implementation construct, which consists of behavioral and structural elements. (“Product” is slightly problematic concept in this diagram, as it is placed on implementation view, for the sake of agile development approach..)

 Relationships are introduced more detailed in the ArchiMate specification (link).

 Analysing & Planning WHY, HOW, WHAT